This post may contain affiliate links. Please read my disclosure for more info.

 Tools, Tips and Tricks to Smash Your Creative Blocks

 1. Morning Pages.

 Yep, I’m going here as many have before me.
-Once I started doing Julia Camerons’s The Artist’s Way Morning Pages, I was hooked and found I had stuff to write about.
-The whole premise is that you do a brain dump first thing in the morning.
-Just blather on about anything in a journal for 15 minutes or 3 pages to clear your mind for creativity.
+Once I started doing Julia Cameron’s The Artist’s Way Morning Pages, I was hooked and found I had stuff to write about.
+The whole idea is that you do a brain dump first thing in the morning; you just blather on about anything in a journal for 15 minutes or 3 pages to clear your mind for creativity.
 If you’re on a budget, there’s no need to go out and buy the book or a special journal, feel free to grab any old notebook and start writing.

 2. Writers Retreat